Zoé Karelli

 Zoé Karelli was the pen-name used by Chryssoulas Argyriadou (1901-1998), a Greek poet, playwright and essayist.

 Life

 Chrysoulas Pentziki was born in Thessaloniki.
 Her younger brother was the writer Nikos Gavril Pentzikis.
 She married at the age of 17, acquiring the married name Argyriadou.
-He first poems were published in the journal The Third Eye, and collected in her debut volume, The March.
+His first poems were published in the journal The Third Eye, and collected in her debut volume, The March.
 (1940).